TO EASTERN ESOTERIC PSYCHOLOGY

 This is important: the mind alone is “the sole link and medium between the man of earth and the Higher Self.”
 So what is this mind, this thinker, this individual “something” within us?

 According to Theosophy, the mind is the soul.
-The mind and the soul are one and the same thing.
+The mind – specifically the “higher mind” or Higher Manas – and the human soul are one and the same thing.
 It is also referred to as our permanent individuality, in contrast with our present personality, and as our Ego, using the term “Ego” in its original and literal sense of meaning the true “I” of our being.
 It is this Mind-Soul-Ego which incarnates and reincarnates, from life to life and body to body, on a long journey of progressive evolution and inner unfoldment.

 “The “principles,” as already said, save the body [i.e. Sthula Sharira], the life [i.e. Prana], and the astral eidolon [i.e. Linga Sharira], all of which disperse at death, are simply aspects and states of consciousness.
 There is but one real man, enduring through the cycle of life and immortal in essence, if not in form, and this is Manas, the Mind-man or embodied Consciousness.”